Bats are the most common mammals you’ll find in Costa Rica. The different types of bats in Costa Rica differ in size and color.

 12. Seba’s Short-Tailed Bat

-You can find them near stagnant waters and areas below elevations of 1000 meters.
+You can find them near stagnant waters and areas below 1000 meters of elevation.

 Because of its foraging habits, this bat is one of the most frequent ones caught at ground level.

-This bat is known for consuming a wide range of fruits, with a preference for those belonging to the Piperaceae family (genus Piper), as well as insects, nectar, and pollen.
+This bat is known for consuming a wide range of fruits, with a preference for those belonging to the Piperaceae family (genus Piper), insects, nectar, and pollen.

 Furthermore, these bats will roost in groups of 10 to 100 in tunnels, hollow trees, and caves.
 They usually spend the day roosting and the night foraging.